Tiledesk/tiledesk/helm/README.md

 The command deploys Tiledesk on the Kubernetes cluster in the default configuration.

+# Open the dashboard
+Open the browser at http://<YOUR_INGRESS_IP>/dashboard/ and signin as admin with :

+* email: admin@tiledesk.com
+* password: adminadmin

+You can get the Ingress Ip from the Address column running ```kubectl get ingress my-tiledesk-proxy-nginx```

 # Accessing Logs
 This section describes how to get logs from the running containers.